WP-AI-KIT/WPDKI-PRO/README.md

-**_WP Dynamic Keywords Injector (WPDKI PRO)_** is a powerful WordPress plugin designed to help you improve your **website’s SEO** by dynamically injecting relevant keywords into your content.

-Unlike traditional SEO methods that rely on static keywords, **WPDKI PRO** lets you define multiple keyword sets that are injected dynamically based on context, helping you reach a wider audience.
-This dynamic approach keeps your content fresh and highly relevant for both search engines and users, improving your website’s performance across the board.
+**_WP Dynamic Keywords Injector (WPDKI PRO)_** is a powerful WordPress plugin designed to help you improve your **website’s SEO** by dynamically injecting relevant keywords into your content.<br>Unlike traditional SEO methods that rely on static keywords, **WPDKI PRO** lets you define multiple keyword sets that are injected dynamically based on context, helping you reach a wider audience.
+This dynamic approach keeps your content fresh and highly relevant for both search engines and users, improving your website’s performance across the board.</br>